megazoid84/react-touch-mobile-carousel/README.md

 It's a carousel component that works on mobile and desktop.

 Library supports next features:
-- Work for mobile and desktop devices
+- Works for mobile and desktop devices
-- Support swipes
+- Swipe gesture supports
-- Work for any HTML content
+- Works for any HTML content
 - Animated
 - Spports finger-following swipes (multi-picture post in Instagram was taken as a reference)
 - Supports scrolling to a selected slide (like go to slide X)